ThomasLadder/Object-Recognition-Facial-Recognition/README.md

 Object-Recognition will be ran on the Raspberry Pi.
 Object-Recognition will use Object_detection_picamera.py.
 Demo requires Tensorflow, OpenCV, and Protobuf.

 ### Usage
 Boot up Raspberry Pi.
-Make sure camera module is plugged in and propped up on "camera stand".
+Make sure camera module is plugged in and propped up on camera stand.
 To run the object recognition script, navigate to the correct directory:
 ```
 cd /home/pi/tensorflow1/models/research/object_detection
 ```